Beaton Tulk: Later life

 In 2018, Flanker Press released his autobiography, A Man of My Word, co-written by Laurie Blackwood Pike.
 He lived in Musgravetown with his wife Dora during his final years.

 Tulk died from prostate cancer on May 23, 2019, one day after his 75th birthday.
-He was diagnosed with the illness fifteen years prior to his death.
-Prime Minister Justin Trudeau praised Tulk's career of "putting people first" citing his death as a "loss of a great Canadian and a great Liberal".
+He was diagnosed with the illness 15 years prior to his death.
+Prime Minister Justin Trudeau praised Tulk's career of "putting people first", and cited his death as a "loss of a great Canadian and a great Liberal".